Channel V: Former feeds

 Channel [V] Asia was the flagship of the Channel [V] network.
 It was founded after MTV Asia separated with the STAR TV Network after the expiration of its contract.
 It was produced and operated from Hong Kong from January 1994 until January 2002, after which operations and studios were shifted to Malaysia with some aspects still operating in Hong Kong.
 Since January 1, 2008, Channel [V] International has moved back to its original studio in Hong Kong, which is also the same studio of Channel [V] China and Taiwan.

-After 27 years of broadcasting, Channel [V] along with most of The Walt Disney Company channels across Southeast Asia and Hong Kong (Fox Crime, Fox, Fox Life, FX, Disney Junior, Disney Channel, Nat Geo People, Fox Movies, Fox Action Movies, Fox Family Movies, Star Movies China, SCM Legend, and five of its sports channels) officially ceased broadcasting and transmission on October 1, 2021, at exactly midnight (based on Jakarta's time) with the final music video being M to the B by Millie B. In the Philippines, The channel space was now replaced by ViacomCBS's Nickelodeon on October 1, 2021 on G Sat and other cable providers while in the rest of South East Asian countries was now replaced by another channel from the content provider.